suryadheeshjith/Samudra/README.md

 ## Usage

-To train or rollout Samudra, download the OM4 data and statistics referenced in the [Training Data](#training-data) section.
+To train or rollout Samudra, download the OM4 data and statistics referenced in the [OM4 Data](#om4-data) section.
 You can also substitute your own data, provided it aligns with the same format.
 Note that mean and standard deviation files are precomputed for training and model rollouts; if you opt to use your own data, you will need to compute these statistics yourself.

 Should you wish to evaluate Samudra directly, you may use the pre-trained model weights discussed in the [Trained Model Weights](#trained-model-weights) section.